Gun Sound Design Tutorial With Aftertouch Audio

-Gunshot SFX are fun to create, and can be made very simple with the right sounds and the right workflow.
+Gunshot Sound FX are fun to create, and can be made very simple with the Krotos workflow.
+Aftertouch Audio’s Tyler Gillis demonstrates how you can use Weaponiser to quickly and efficiently create powerful gunfire sound effects.

 Watch the video below & start your stopwatch…